volkamerlab/opencadd/README.md

 ## License

-`superposer` is free software and is licensed under the MIT license.
+`opencadd` is free software and is licensed under the MIT license.

 ## Authors